violazhong/llm-hallucination-an-internal-tug-of-war/index.md

 ## TL;DR

-LLM hallucination isn’t just a random error, but a result of two or more competing processes within the model: an internal “tug of war”.
+LLM hallucination isn’t just a random error, but a result of two or more competing processes within the model: an internal **tug of war**.
 My work suggests that even when a model knows it should be uncertain, another drive can take over and lead to a confident response.
 This shows that hallucination is not a failure of knowledge but a policy failure.
 This is a direct, causal, explanation for the “incentivized guessing” phenomenon in [the concurrent Open AI work](https://arxiv.org/abs/2509.04664).
 By mechanistically investigating [Llama-2-13b-chat](https://huggingface.co/meta-llama/Llama-2-13b-chat), I located this war within a specific model region where both confident hallucination and user representation are deeply intertwined.
 This reframes LLM hallucination from a vague statistical issue to a tangible engineering one, opening a completely new path to fixing hallucinations from the inside out.

 ## Table of Contents